 Laminate flooring can suffer from staining and it can prove difficult to match a replacement section and may need complete replacement.

 Concrete structures suffer particularly badly when exposed to heat.
-A pink staining on the surface of the concrete may indicate a lose of structural integrity and a real danger.
+A pink staining on the surface of the concrete may indicate a loss of structural integrity and a real danger.

 Structural timber beams may appear superficially charred but any loss of strength needs professional assessment and consideration for replacement.

-We stress to clients the importance of speed in surveying fire damage then a carefully managed surveying process using our ISO 9001:2008 certification.
+We stress to clients the importance of speed in surveying fire damage, then a carefully managed surveying process using our ISO 9001:2015 certification.
 Once declared safe, it is important to inspect the building right away.
-Any delay can increase the changes of further damage such as that caused by soot and the above ‘smoke web’ phenomenon.
-Interestingly we had read about ‘smoke webs’ before but had not actually seen any in a fire damaged property until quite recently.
+Any delay can increase the chances of further damage such as that caused by soot and the above ‘smoke web’ phenomenon.
+Interestingly we had read about ‘smoke webs’ before but had not actually seen any in a fire-damaged property until quite recently.

 Smoke particles are often ionised, meaning they possess an electrical charge that attracts them to certain surfaces.
 These cobweb-like shapes in corners of a room are caused by the smoke from burning plastic carrying a stronger charge than when wood, cotton or burning paper.
 Sometimes, this causes smoke residue to form “smoke webs” in low temperatures and high water content situations forming predominantly where the walls and ceiling come together.